Sheriff’s office: Teen inmate held in Oklahoma jail dies

-OKLAHOMA CITY (AP) — A teenager held at an Oklahoma jail on a rape charge has died of an apparent suicide.
+OKLAHOMA CITY (AP) — A teenager held at an Oklahoma jail on a rape charge and found unresponsive last week after an apparent suicide attempt has died.

 The Oklahoma County Sheriff’s Office says John Leroy Daniel Applegate died Wednesday at a hospital after he was found unconscious April 23.